 Baking vs Chilling

 The health benefits of chilling vs baking are plentiful.
-Many ingredients in my bars have incredible healing and health protective compounds that are heat sensitive, and therefore protected with my chill baking technique.
+Many ingredients in my bars have incredible healing and health protective compounds that are heat sensitive.
+Therefore, my chill baking technique protects these compounds.
 For example:

 - All nuts and seeds contain fragile polyunsaturated oils.
 These oils get oxidized easily when heated.
 Oxidized oils are pro-inflammatory.